 We currently have 501 academic staff on research contracts, 44 of whom are on Research-only (R-only) contracts and 457 on Teaching and Research (T&R) contracts.
-In 2019/20 65 staff (on R-only or T&R contracts) were listed as Early Career Researchers ([ECRs] defined as within 7-years of completing PhD).
+In 2019/20 65 staff (on R-only or T&R contracts) were listed as Early Career Researchers [ECRs] defined as within 7-years of completing PhD.
+The majority of R-only staff are researchers working on project-specific assignments of fixed duration, e.g. (postdoctoral) research fellows, research assistants/coordinators and research associates who are externally funded.
 Heads of Academic Departments and Directors of Research have primary responsibility for nurturing a supportive research environment and providing professional development opportunities to support all their researchers.
 They are supported by the Research and Enterprise team and the Organisational Development and Equalities Team (HR) who work together to ensure College-wide staff development programmes are inclusive and actively engage researchers.
 The Research and Enterprise Committee (REC), chaired by the Pro-Warden for Research and Enterprise (who is also the senior management champion of the RD Concordat) has responsibility for monitoring the implementation of the RD Concordat/HR EiR Action Plan, in conjunction with the Researcher Development Concordat Working Group (CWG).

+Over 60% of current REC members are academic staff on research contracts.
 In June 2021, the CWG's membership was reviewed (members are listed on our research development webpage.), and the group was reconvened with the aim of planning a better, more standardised and consistent delivery of support to researchers across the governance structures in the university.
+The membership includes a research-active academic member of staff (R/T contract), reflecting the predominance of mixed (R/T) contracts at Goldsmiths.
 A Researcher Training Officer was appointed in early 2021 to coordinate the CWG and lead on the development of targeted researcher training programmes.
-In August 2021 we set up an online ECR network to share regular information about training and development; members are invited to input into policies and initiatives likely to impact researchers.
+In August 2021 we set up an online ECR network to share regular information about training and development; members are invited to input into policies and initiatives likely to impact early career researchers on R-only and R/T contracts.
+As this is an open network, early career staff on T-only contracts, who are either research-active or are interested in pursuing externally funded research opportunities with a view to transitioning to R-only or R/T contracts, are also able to fully participate and benefit from available opportunities.
+A clear and formal line of communication exists between the ECR network and the CWG, with the Research Training Officer coordinating both and attending also termly REC meetings.